MohdRas/docker-basics/README.md

 # how to navigate to directoty on the host and container to check the data stored so far ?

 # Docker Engine vs WSL 2 vs Docker Desktop
+- Windows (or macOS) ->>>>>> Hyper‑V  /  WSL‑2  (the **virtual‑machine hypervisor**) -->>>>>> **Docker Desktop VM**   ← a tiny Linux VM that runs the Docker Engine (dockerd) -->>>>>> Your **containers** (the workloads you build/run)

+ - Hypervisor
+    -  virtualize the physical resources (RAM, ROM, CPU, Networking & many more) of a physical machine.
+    -  Host machine ( physical machine ) ----->>>> hypervisor------->> **Many independent Guest machines ( virtual machine )**
+ - Hypervisor Types
+   - Hyper‑V
+       – microsoft's native hypervisor.
+It can run many independent virtual machines (VMs).
+Infact runs own windows os as **parent VM** and others are **child VMs**
+   - vEthernet ( virtual Ethenet or virtual cables or virtual switch)
+       - routes network traffic between physical WiFi/Ethernet and VMs.
+   - WSL 2 ( Windows subsystem for linux 2 )
+       - Instead of installing full sized linux VM, microsoft allow to install a small **utility VM** on windows.
+WSL2 is built on top of Hyper‑V; it runs a full Linux kernel.
+It is fast as it is small.
+It is like **a process** to windows system.
+   - Docker Desktop
+       - platform for running applications inside containers ( tiny & lighweight mini VMs).
+       - it connect to WSL2 instance and tells to run containers using its real linux kernel
+       - a Linux VM (a tiny “LinuxKit” image) that Docker Desktop starts inside that underlying hypervisor (either directly on Hyper‑V or inside the WSL‑2 VM).

 - Docker Engine
   - background service (called a docker daemon "dockerd") that run instructions for containers, images, storage, and networking.
   - Docker Engine is Linux-kernel based and can only run on Linux natively but cannot run directly on the Windows kernel/os.